 There are no fees associated with Dormnet subscriptions.
 This includes any additional computers and devices you wish connected to Dormnet.

-Can I use two computers on Dormnet?
+Can I use multiple devices on Dormnet?

 Can I share a Dormnet subscription?

 No. Dormnet subscriptions cannot be shared.
 Everyone who wants Dormnet service must subscribe individually.